 But in our smaller Berlin office, I can work in a much more concentrated way than at our main location in Cologne.
 In Cologne, I rotate from meeting to meeting, I'm taken aside, or even get involved in some processes myself.
 In the evening, I realize just how exhausted I after working days like this.

-Besides the advantages, there are of course also a lot of challenges for us as a remote team.
-This is particularly evident when remote teams grow rapidly, as we did last year.
-We doubled our staff to over 25 employees within 12 months.
-This caused a major upheaval in our internal processes.
-It also laid bare the areas we needed to work on urgently.
+Along with the benefits, there are of course a lot of challenges for us as a remote team.
+Especially when remote teams grow quickly, as we did last year.
+Within 12 months, we doubled our staff to over 25 employees.
+This has been a huge disruption to our internal processes in particular.
+On the other hand, site due construction sites were ruthlessly exposed.

 Let's get back to the main topic: leadership.
 Of course, leadership is a real challenge in remote teams as it's often done remotely.
 So now comes the big question.
 How do I lead my employees when we're not in the same office, city or even time zone?